MariamYasser9/Customer_Churn/README.md

 # Customer Churn Prediction

 ## Overview
-This project aims to predict customer churn by analyzing various customer attributes, such as age, tenure, usage frequency, and payment behavior.
-Understanding customer churn helps companies reduce revenue loss by improving customer retention strategies.
+This project aims to predict customer churn by analyzing various customer attributes such as demographics, usage patterns, and payment behavior.
+Understanding and predicting customer churn helps companies reduce revenue loss by improving customer retention strategies.
+Machine learning models like LightGBM and Gradient Boosting Classifier have been implemented to provide accurate churn predictions.

 ## Features
 - **Data Analysis**: Exploratory data analysis (EDA) using libraries such as `matplotlib` and `seaborn` for visualizations.
-- **Customer Segmentation**: Utilizes clustering algorithms (like KMeans) to segment customers into different groups based on their behavior.
-- **Churn Prediction**: Insights into customer behaviors that indicate a higher risk of churn.
+- **Churn Prediction**: Predict customer churn using machine learning algorithms, including Gradient Boosting Classifier, LightGBM, and AdaBoost.
+- **Model Evaluation**: Various metrics like Accuracy, Precision, Recall, and ROC-AUC were used to evaluate model performance.
+The LightGBM model achieved the highest accuracy of 93.6% and an ROC-AUC score of 0.992.
+- **Real-time Prediction**: A **Streamlit** dashboard allows users to input customer data and predict churn in real time.

 ## Dataset
 The dataset contains customer information with the following key features: